Overview

 The team will analyse the early and late MRI data to understand the consequences of vascular damage as well as damage to the white matter of the brain.
 They will relate the imaging data to patient outcome data and blood tests that indicate how severe brain injury is.

-For the second part of the study, the team will recruit 40 patients with moderate to severe traumatic brain injuries from the Neurocritical Care Unit at Addenbrooke's Hospital.
+For the second part of the study, the team will recruit 40 patients with moderate to severe TBI from the Neurocritical Care Unit at Addenbrooke's Hospital.
 Blood tests and scans will be taken as soon as possible after the injury, and patients will be invited back for a second imaging session six months after injury to enable understanding of the long-term consequences.

 Specifically, the team will: